By Kate, Lead Writer

 RO water also wastes a lot of water because the system requires flushing and can’t all be properly filtered.

-As a side note, we’ve had RO water in bottles for awhile and I always feel so much thirstier when I drink it…it feels wrong…which is what started me researching why that might be.
+As a side note, we’ve had RO water in bottles for a while and I always feel so much thirstier when I drink it…it feels wrong…which is what started me researching why that might be.
 It’s likely because it is leaching minerals from the body…creating a deficiency of electrolytes and vitamins…and harming health over time.

 What About Remineralizing the Water?

 I looked into this option, although to be fair, I was already against it.
-I had tried two of the top clean, pure organic minerals supplements in the past, and had both had given me bad headaches.
+I had tried two of the top clean, pure organic minerals supplements in the past, and both had given me bad headaches.
 But I wanted to understand why.

 One brand, ConcenTrace, is simply concentrated water from the Great Salt Lake.
 I saw no guarantees that it was free of contaminants, and as it’s exposed to the same environmental concerns as is the rest of our water…why would it be clean?
 It adds back some fluoride and other things that RO strips, so this doesn’t seem beneficial to me!
-(Their product info)

 Another brand, Dr. Berg’s, has a long list of trace minerals that are in it, including bromine, cesium, and other elements we don’t really want in our water…and the statement that the minerals in the product “include, but are not limited to…” That doesn’t seem like a safe option, either.
-(Their product info)